Published Jun 18, 2024

 Causes of Peripheral Artery Disease

 The cause of peripheral artery disease is atherosclerosis.
-This is when plaque buildup occurs in the arteries, causing them to narrow or become blocked, thus preventing blood flow.
+When plaque builds in the arteries, they become narrow or blocked, thus preventing blood flow.
 When blood is restricted from PAD, it can’t move from the heart to other areas of the body through the peripheral arteries.

 Symptoms of Peripheral Artery Disease